|

 26503 - client port 26504 - server port 26505 - port on server & client to talk to master server 26507 - master server port Other Useful Info ----------------- Each time you increase in level you get more attribute and skill points to distribute however you want.
 To use your attribute points, open up your character page (defaults to the C key), and press the + button next to the attribute you want to increase.
 You get 5 attribute points each level.
 To use your skills points, open your skill page (defaults to the S key), and press the + button next to the skill you want to increase.
 The higher your character's level the more skill points you get per level.
 Also note, that skills cost more and more with each skill level and that they also cost a certain amount of money to increase.

 There are many ways to regain mana when your mana pool gets too low.
 The easiest way is to just let it naturally regenerate.
-This is also the slowest way however.
+This is the slowest way however.
 You can drink a mana potion to instantly regain some mana.
-You can also drink a drink to regain mana over time.
+You can also consume a normal drink to regain mana over time.
 This isn't instant like potions, but it's faster than your normal regeneration rate.
-Other than these many classes have various ways to gain mana.
+Using Din's altar regenerates your mana fairly quickly and is free but you have to be in town of course.
+There are also altars, manastones, and lifestones in the dungeon sometimes that can be used.
+Other than these methods, many classes have various ways to gain mana.
 Look at your character skills for specifics.
 Item find, magic find, critical hit, crushing blow, and deep wounds bonuses are slightly misleading.
 They represent the bonus compared to normal.
 For example, a 100% bonus to critical hits means a 100% better chance than normal, not a 100% chance.
 So if your normal critical hit chance is 5% and you have a 100% bonus, the final value will be 10%.
 Characters/Screenshots/Exports ------------------------------ Pretty much anything the game saves like characters, screenshots, and exports goes into a User directory.
 Where this is depends on your operating system.

 Story & Writing Delilah Rehm Sound Effects/Music Tori Kamal Voices Tori Kamal SB Moore Artists Stephen A Hornback Ethan McCaughey Patrick Boisvert Rebecca L Smith Joseph Mirabello Alex McCusker Rich Fleider Vasili Gaidukevic Alpha Testers ------------- Sandra Spears, Kris Mitchell, Ross Patton, Scotty Mitchell, Emily Peeler, and Roland Smith.